dtcenter/METdataio/docs/Users_Guide/load_data.rst

 Load data
 ---------

-Now the MET data can be loaded in the database using the *met_db_load.py* script in the path-to/METdataio/METdbLoad/ush directory.
-The *path-to* is the directory where the METdataio source code is saved.
+Now the MET data can be loaded in the database using the *met_db_load.py* script in the path-to-METdataio-source/METdbLoad/ush directory.
+The *path-to-METdataio-source* is the directory where the METdataio source code is saved.

 .. code-block:: ini